The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Client satisfaction: 8.9/10 (same as before templates, but 15 hours weekly freed for more custom work)

-Templates built for $30K/month business don’t work at $50K/month.
-Client needs change, service evolves, better processes emerge.
+Templates built for $30K/month business don’t work at $50K/month because client needs change, service evolves, and better processes emerge.

-An agency owner built a proposal template at $28K/month.
-Still using it at $52K/month.
-Close rate dropped from 41% to 29%.
+An agency owner built a proposal template at $28K/month and was still using it at $52K/month; his close rate dropped from 41% to 29%.

-Why?
-The template was designed for $2,500 clients.
-He was now selling to $6,500 clients.
-Different objections, different sophistication level, different decision process.
+The template was designed for $2,500 clients, but he was now selling to $6,500 clients with different objections, sophistication, and decision processes.

 Wrong template for the current stage.